RaulMGS/Anvil-UW-Patcher/README.md

 In order to revert the executable to its original state just navigate to your game folder, delete the existing game.exe file and rename the game.exe.bak file back to game.exe.

+**Updating the game:**

+Most of the times, the game has to be patched again after an update.

 ## Game Support
 - Supports both Uplay and Steam game binaries.
 - The script has only been tested with Assassin's Creed Odyssey.